fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ---

-#### Extra points
+#### More words, more points
 As a heftier weekly reflection, your 1619 Project reflection (800-900 words) is worth up to 30 points (not counting extra credit, as usual).
+It uses the same grading rubric as the usual weekly reflections.
 "%}